playfulprogramming/playfulprogramming/content/blog/doomsday-rule/index.md

 # things you should know before the numbers

-I gathered this information from the Wikipedia page which can be found [Here](https://en.wikipedia.org/wiki/Doomsday_rule)._
+I gathered this information from the [Wikipedia page, which can be found here](https://en.wikipedia.org/wiki/Doomsday_rule).

 ## What is MOD?